 STYLING AND EMBELLISHMENTS

 Below are some techniques you can try if you are looking for ways to embellish your Salsa steps.
 But there is one note of caution.
 It is important that anything you add into your dancing not adversely affect your partner.
-Your embellishments should not interfere with his/her lead or follow.
+Your embellishments should not interfere with the action of leading and following.
 So for example, if you have a hard time adding in a body roll or shoulder roll and staying right on time with the music so you are ready for the next step, then executing the move with correct timing takes priority!
+But that said, below are some components that you can play with and practice over time.
+Think of these as ideas to get you started in developing your own "signature" style.

-1. Throwing the Hip for Ladies
+1. Throwing the Hip

 2. Embellishments on the Basic Step